thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ## What's React JSX?

 [JSX](https://facebook.github.io/jsx/), or JavaScript XML, is an JavaScript syntax extension that looks similar to XML.
 [React JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) lets you create `ReactElement` objects using an XML-like syntax and a transpiler.

 For example, when the following React JSX code is run through a transpiler:

 ```html
 <a href="http://www.galvanize.com/">Galvanize</a>
 ```

-it's transformed into this:
+It's transformed into the following JavaScript code.

 ```js
 React.createElement('a', { href: 'http://www.galvanize.com/' }, 'Galvanize');